F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

     - External subnet (called Private in the AWS UI).
     - NAT instance and associated network interface for network translation.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = < region >.compute.internal domain-name-servers = AmazonProvidedDNS* is required.

+## Important configuration notes
   - This template creates AWS Security Groups as a part of the deployment.
 For the external Security Group, this includes a port for accessing your applications on port 80/443.
 If your applications need additional ports, you must add those to the external Security Group created by the template.
 For instructions on adding ports, see the AWS documentation.
   - Key pair for management access to BIG-IP VE (you can create or import in AWS)
   - This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+  - In order to pass traffic from your clients to the servers, after launching the template you must create virtual servers on the BIG-IP VE.
+See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
+  - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
+See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+  - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
+See https://github.com/F5Networks/f5-aws-cloudformation/aws-bigip-version-matrix.md.
   -	If you are using the *Licensing using BIG-IQ* template only:
     - This solution only supports only BIG-IQ versions 5.0 - 5.3.
     - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
 The template asks for the full path to this file.